OpenElements/BenchScape/frontend/src/main/frontend/README.md

     d.
 Start the React frontend as you normally would for development (using npm start).
 The frontend will now make API requests to your local backend server.

+    e.
+We are using dotenv as described at https://create-react-app.dev/docs/adding-custom-environment-variables/#what-other-env-files-can-be-used

 2.  **_Scenario B: Fetching Data from a Cloud-Based Backend_**

     If you want to run the frontend and have it fetch data from a backend hosted in the cloud, follow these steps: